The Future of the Quality Manual

 Few people read the manuals thoroughly besides auditors.
 They see the overwhelming number of pages and wonder if the authors are promoting quantity over quality.
 These auditors feel that the manuals need to be written with greater readability in mind to help keep them relevant and ensure they meet their intended purpose.

-Another point that quality control professionals often voice is duplicated or unnecessary content that adds to the bulk of the manuals, which reduced the likelihood that the manual’s intended audience will read it.
+Another point that quality control professionals often voice is duplicated or unnecessary content that adds to the bulk of the manuals, which reduced the likelihood that the quality manual’s intended audience will read it.
 A manual that offers quality content provides more value and is more likely to fulfill its intended purpose, making the quality control process easy for those involved and keeping satisfaction levels high.